-On September 16, 2016, the American Founding Group, the School of Public and International Affairs (SPIA), and the UGA Law School hosted a celebration of Constitution Day.
-The centerpiece of these festivities was a lecture by Professor Akhil Reed Amar, the Sterling Professor of Law and Political Science at Yale University and nationally renowned expert on the U.S. Constitution and Supreme Court, entitled “The Constitution at a Crossroads.”
-The lecture and moderated question and answer session was held at 2pm in the UGA Chapel, and was followed by a dessert reception and book signing in Candler Hall.
-In addition, there historical documents and materials related to the American founding and U.S. Constitution were on display at the Chapel from the Hargrett Rare Book & Manuscript Library.
+On September 15, 2017, the American Founding Group and the School of Public and International Affairs will host a celebration of Constitution Day.
+The centerpiece of these festivities is a lecture by Professor Michael J. Klarman, the Kirkland & Ellis Professor at Harvard Law School and an award-winning teacher and scholar in the areas of Constitutional law and Constitutional history.
+The lecture entitled “The Constitution as a Coup Against Public Opinion” and moderated question and answer session will be held at 2 pm in the UGA Chapel, and will be followed by a dessert reception in Candler Hall.
+In addition, historical documents and materials related to the American founding and U.S. Constitution will be on display at the Chapel from the Hargrett Rare Book & Manuscript Library.

 What is Constitution Day?